puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 *Bridged*.
 Use an *Autodetect* setting if available, or accept the default Network Adapter name.
-(If you started the VM before making these changes, you may need to restart the VM before the settings will be applied correctly.) **Note:** If you encounter errors starting the VM with VirtualBox, please set your CPUs to 1 and disable the I/O APIC option.
+(If you started the VM before making these changes, you may need to restart the VM before the settings will be applied correctly.) **Note:** If you encounter errors starting the VM with VirtualBox or do not see a password displayed on the splash screen please set your CPUs to 1 and disable the I/O APIC option.

 4. Start the VM.
 When it is started, make a note of the IP address and password displayed